DeepDoge/cosmic-thing/README.md

 Universe bigger than visible universe, m&b bannerlord like sandbox gameplay, but no camping map, everything real time real.
 So needs a scalable game ai too.
+Long cozy travels between star systems.
+Doesn't require you to go to space, but if you wanna its there.
 Needs to run on my old laptop from 8 years ago.

 Theme: No tech, its magic and fantasy. not gonna get into details that might change.